kev-odin/kev-odin/README.md

 -----

-## Code Graveyard ##
-You found my GitHub which is slightly terrifing.
-Please be kind to my endless list of side projects, I enjoy looking at them from time to time for a reminder of where I started.
-I will try to keep my newer code reasonably maintained.

 ## What have I been up to? ##
 Getting ready for interviews and applying to jobs.
 So far, I have been learning about Docker deployments on Amazon AWS EC2 and DigitalOcean App Engine.
 Most of the code that I am writing now has been in Python3, though I started with Java 8 many years ago.